 Eric Shay Howard lives in Indianapolis where he teaches English/Language Arts.
 He’s also worked in the literary community since 2017, when he founded and directed the former literary magazine, Likely Red.
 He’s currently a graduate student in the Bluegrass Writers Studio MFA in Creative Writing program at Eastern Kentucky University, concentrating in fiction.
 He has a Bachelor of Arts in English from the University of Louisville and a Master of Business Administration from Western Governors University.
 He’s also earned a number of certificates from certificate programs, and is the author of the fiction collection, Crushes.
+He’s from Louisville, Kentucky.

 In addition to his teaching responsibilities, he edits fiction for various literary journals and magazines, serves as an Alumni Ambassador for Western Governors University, and volunteers on various committees.

-He’s worked in IT/administration at a law firm, has served as an Elections Officer for the Jefferson County Elections Center, and served as an Americorps Educator for K-5 students throughout Jefferson County Public Schools.
+He has worked in IT/administration at a law firm, has served as an Elections Officer for the Jefferson County Elections Center, and served as an Americorps Educator for K-5 students throughout Jefferson County Public Schools.

 He blogs in first-person.